-2.13 Incremental impact of capital investment decisions on council tax.
+2.14 Estimates of the Incremental impact of capital investment decisions on council tax Housing Rent levels.
 This indicator identifies the debt revenue costs associated with proposed changes to the three year capital programme recommended in this budget report compared to the Council's existing approved commitments and current plans.
 The assumptions are based on the budget, but will invariably include some estimates over a three year period.